broadinstitute/sma-finder/README.md

 ## SMA Finder

-SMA Finder is a tool for diagnosing spinal muscular atrophy (SMA) based on Illumina exome, genome, or targeted sequencing data.
-It takes a reference sequence (FASTA) and 1 or more alignment files (CRAM or BAM) as input, evaluates reads at the c.840 position of *SMN1* and *SMN2* to detect the most common molecular causes of SMA, and then reports if it found a complete loss of *SMN1*.
+SMA Finder is a tool for diagnosing spinal muscular atrophy (SMA) from short read exome, genome, or targeted sequencing data.
+It takes a reference sequence (FASTA) and 1 or more alignment files (CRAM or BAM) as input, evaluates reads at the c.840 position of *SMN1* and *SMN2* to detect the most common molecular causes of SMA, and then reports whether the data indicates a complete loss of functional *SMN1*, and therefore a diagnosis of SMA.

-It has been tested and confirmed to be highly accurate on short read data aligned to GRCh37, GRCh38, or T2T using the BWA aligner.
+It has been tested and confirmed to be highly accurate on samples aligned to GRCh37, GRCh38, or T2T using the BWA aligner.

 *Limitations:*
 - does not report SMA carrier status or *SMN1/SMN2* copy numbers